-Learning mobility for adult learners with fewer opportunities can be organised both in a group and individually.
+Learning mobility for adult learners can be organised both in a group and individually.

-Adult learners can also individually spend a period abroad at a hosting organisation to improve their knowledge and skills.
-An individual learning programme must be defined for each participant and may include in-class learning, workbased learning, job-shadowing, observation and other innovative approaches.
+If you are an adult learner with specific education needs, you can spend a period abroad at any organisation providing adult education to improve your knowledge and skills.
+The individual learning programme will be defined and may include in-class learning, work-based learning, job-shadowing, observation and other innovative approaches.

-Individual learning mobility of adult learners can last from two days to one month.
+Both individual and group mobility of adult learners can last up to 1 month.
 This excludes travelling time.

 For you to participate in adult learner mobility abroad with Erasmus+, your adult education organisation must apply to acquire an Erasmus accreditation in the field of adult education or to participate in a short-term mobility project.
 In both cases, organisations should adhere to a set of quality standards for mobility projects on good management practices, providing quality and support to participants, and sharing results and knowledge about the programme.

-The EU grant supports your travel and subsistence costs, and is managed by your adult education organisation.
+The EU grant supports your travel and subsistence costs is managed by your adult education organisation.
 In addition, the Erasmus+ programme provides means to support the inclusion of participants with fewer opportunities.

 How to apply